ibm-cloud-docs/vpc/example-code.md

 To verify that the variable was saved, run `echo $vpc` and make sure the response is not empty.

+The previous example does not create a VPC with classic access.
+If you require the VPC to have access to your classic resources, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).
+You can only enable a VPC for classic access while creating it.
+In addition, you can only have one classic access VPC in your account at any time.
+{: important}

 ## Create a subnet
 {: #create-subnet-api-tutorial}